OpenNebula/docs/source/vmware_cluster_deployment/vmware_node_deployment/vcenter_driver.rst

     ID: 100
     ID: 101

-When you select a datastore, two representations of the same datastore are created in OpenNebula: an IMAGE datastore and a SYSTEM datastore that’s why you can see that two datastores have been created (unless the datastore is a StorageDRS, in that case only a SYSTEM datastore is created.
+When you select a datastore, two representations of the same datastore are created in OpenNebula: an IMAGE datastore and a SYSTEM datastore.
+That’s why you can see that two datastores have been created (unless the datastore is a StorageDRS, in which case only a SYSTEM datastore is created.)

 Import a datastore with Sunstone
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In Sunstone, click on Datastores under the Storage menu entry and then click on the Import button, a new window will be opened.
+In Sunstone, click on Datastores under the Storage menu entry, and then click on the Import button.
+A new window will be opened.

 .. image:: /images/vcenter_datastore_import_step1.png
     :align: center

-In the new window, choose a cluster to authenticate you into this vCenter instance and click on **Get Datastores**, this will retrieve all the datastore available for import - those that hasn't been imiported yet.
-If OpenNebula clusters IDs column is empty that means that the import tool could not find an OpenNebula cluster where the datastore can be grouped and you may have to assign it by hand later.
+In the new window, choose a cluster that will authenticate you into this vCenter instance and click on **Get Datastores**.
+This will retrieve all the datastores available for import - those that haven't been imiported yet.
+If the OpenNebula clusters IDs column is empty that means that the import tool could not find an OpenNebula cluster where the datastore can be grouped and you may have to assign it manually later.

-From the list, select the datastore you want to import and finally click on the Import button.
-YOu'll get a notification with the IDs of the datastores that have been created.
+From the list, select the datastore you want to import and then click on the Import button.
+You'll get a notification with the IDs of the datastores that have been created.

 In the datastore list you can check the datastore name.
-Also between parentheses you can find SYS for a SYSTEM datastore, IMG for an IMAGE datastore or StorDRS for a StorageDRS cluster representation.
-Datastore name can be changed once the datastore has been imported.
+Also, between parentheses you can find SYS for a SYSTEM datastore, IMG for an IMAGE datastore or StorDRS for a StorageDRS cluster representation.
+The datastore name can be changed once the datastore has been imported.

 .. _vcenter_import_templates: